sophiaszy/MICB-405-Project-1/README.md

-Python script to automate the process of counting SNP (single nucleotide polymorphism) between different samples.
+Python script to automate the process of counting SNP (single nucleotide polymorphism) between different samples (from multiple sequence alignment results).
 This expedited our data analysis process for a bioinformatics project.